How to make your handwriting into a font

 - Fill in each of the fields with your handwriting.
 Make sure each of the letters are as you want them to appear on the computer.
 You can use liquid paper, or whiteout, to correct any that aren't to your liking and rewrite them.

 - After scanning the page to your computer, go back to the Calligraphr website, click on My FONTS, then click on Upload Template.
-A pop-up screen will appear, asking you to select a file.
+A pop-up screen appears, asking you to select a file.
 Click Choose File and find the location on your computer where you saved the scanned document.
 Select the scanned document, click Open, then click UPLOAD TEMPLATE.
 This process takes a few seconds to upload your sample.

 - You will want to make sure all your letters and other characters line up correctly.
 Click the three vertical dots button near the top of the screen, shown here, then click Adjust Baseline.